Studying maths beyond GCSE

 A level Mathematics is a particularly useful subject.
 Research has found that it makes the biggest difference to the offer you’ll receive from a top university, even if it’s not required for the course you’ve applied for.

 If you’re thinking of taking a degree in maths or a degree apprenticeship programmes that involves a lot of maths, consider also taking AS/A level Further Mathematics.
-Not only is it preferred for many maths degree courses, it can also help with the mathematical admission tests, required by some prestigious universities.
+Not only is it preferred for many maths degree courses, it can also help with the mathematical admission tests, required by some more selective universities.
 It introduces you to new maths topics and supports a smooth transition to degree level maths.
 It provides enjoyable, more challenging material and the chance to explore more sophisticated mathematical ideas.
 Interestingly, it’s also been found that if you study AS/A level Further Mathematics it can help you improve your results in AS/A level Mathematics.

 Of course, as well as thinking about your aims for the future, you also need to consider how much you enjoy maths, and what you’ve achieved with it so far.

 If you’re on track for a grade 4 or better in GCSE Mathematics, and decide not to take maths at AS/A level, consider taking Core Maths.
 Studying Core Maths helps you develop skills in applying maths and solving problems.
 It can usually be studied alongside 3 A levels, and it’s a great way to keep your maths skills fresh, support your other subjects, and develop skills that will be really useful for study, work and life in general.
 It is valuable preparation for the quantitative skills needed for many degree courses, particularly subjects such as psychology, geography, business-related courses, sports and social sciences, and natural science courses that do not require AS/A Mathematics.
 It can also lead to reduced offers for a wide range of degree subjects.